shuvamlal/Cancer-Detection/README.md

 BoTorch is a PyTorch-related library for Bayesian optimization.
 AllenNLP is an open-source NLP research library, built on PyTorch.
 PyTorch is also well-received by major cloud platforms, allowing developers and engineers to do large-scale training jobs on GPUs with PyTorch.
 PyTorch’s cloud support also provides the ability to run models in a production environment.
-Not only that, we can also scale our PyTorch model using the cloud.  work with We can also work with PyTorch using AWS Sagemaker (AWS CLoud).
+Not only that, we can also scale our PyTorch model using the cloud.
+We can also work with PyTorch using AWS Sagemaker (AWS CLoud).